vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Git Subfolders.md

 ## Git subfolders
 You can specify a repository subfolder for a Git package through the path query parameter.
-The Package manager will register the package located in the specified repository subfolder and disregard the rest of the repository.
+The Package Manager will register the package located in the specified repository subfolder and disregard the rest of the repository.

 #### Special considerations